emperorofmars/stf-unity/readme.md

 I have been working on my STF project for more or less two years!
 It's a prototype of a 3D asset interchange format, with extensibility being a primary feature!

-But for now I have decided to retire it.

 Here is the final showcase!
 https://youtu.be/LF-7Atpddrg

-I have been trying to create an easily extensible file format for 3D asset interchange & authoring.
-Such a format does not exist, unfortunately, but having one would be incredibly useful for my VR avatar making hobby.

 STF is at a point where I'm pretty confident about the container format and the core concept.
 At this point a lot more people than just me would have to have a go at it, people with different use cases and experiences, to get this somewhere.